Menu Close

 There was an evening of 20s atmosphere last night - a great way to end a wonderful day!

-We ended up at the Scheeli restaurant, and was surprised by 20s atmosphere, piano and a whole bunch of couples dancing in 20s clothes.
+We ended up at Restaurant Scheeli, and were surprised by 20s atmosphere, piano and a whole bunch of couples dancing in 20s clothes.
 Super fun!
 The restaurant can of course have different types of entertainment, but otherwise we were really happy with the food.
 For starters we chose goat cheese and for the main course duck with carrot puree and red cabbage.

 Tallinn